nativefier/nativefier/README.md

 all                equivalent to --platform=all --arch=all
-out                the dir to put the app into at the end. defaults to current working dir icon               the icon file to use as the icon for the app app-bundle-id      bundle identifier to use in the app plist app-version        version to set for the app helper-bundle-id   bundle identifier to use in the app helper plist
+out                the dir to put the app into at the end. defaults to current working dir icon               the icon file to use as the icon for the app (should be a .icns file on OSX) app-bundle-id      bundle identifier to use in the app plist app-version        version to set for the app helper-bundle-id   bundle identifier to use in the app helper plist